dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 So how do we make sure the `node` child process gets killed too?

 There are some fancy ways to fix these kind of problems (we could use `cgroups` for instance), but we can do it just with the Python stdlib.

 Turns out we can use the `start_new_session` argument in the `subprocess.Popen()` call.
 This will create a *session* and attach the `yarn` process (and all its children) to it.

-Then we can send the `SIGINT` signal to the PID of the parent, and all the processes in the session will receive it:
+Then we can send the `SIGTERM` signal to the PID of the parent, and all the processes in the session will receive it:

 {{< highlight python "hl_lines=1-2 6 9" >}}